 3. How do poems about hate differ from other types of poetry?

 Poems or odes about hatred frequently highlight our rage, aggression, sense of abhorrence or revulsion, and other negative feelings toward a person or situation.
-However, other poems may be composed for love, care, remembrance, or other delicate emotions that a person experiences regularly.
+On the other hand, a poem about falling in love may be composed for love, care, remembrance, or other delicate emotions that a person experiences regularly.

 Poems about hate are written when one has gone through deep emotional turmoil and has had their heart broken by their loved one.
 The feelings of detest and anger towards the person who caused the pain can be overwhelming and can find expression in poetry.
 If you have been through the same thing, this post on poems about hate will help you vent your hatred or loathe and also relate to the feelings that you have been going through.
 Give yourself time to process the emotions and heal through them.
 Take care of yourself and focus on making yourself better.
 Love will come along on its own eventually.